Thomas170/countries_app/README.md

 # Countries App

-The principle of the project is to retrieve information concerning a country by entering its name
+The principle of the project is to retrieve information concerning a country by entering its name.

 ## Run Locally